testjavascript/nodejs-integration-tests-best-practices/README.md

 ### ⚪️ 2.
 Run few E2E, selectively consider unit tests

 :white_check_mark: **Do:** On why E2E these are always needed and unit tests only sometimes. .
-This bullet will get written in 2 days ⏱
+This bullet will get wrmind -  Define the goals before the implementation.
+Testing the inner functions with unit tests before the overall outcome is specified and understood does not make any sense.
+Surprisingly, even classic TDD books mention this workflow, see [the double verification loop model](https://miro.medium.com/max/700/0*c5ahAZusp87Bo6Io.jpg).
+What about E2E tests?
+These usually focus on a broader problem than needed at first - Consequently, it should also get deferred.

+<br/><br/>

+### ⚪️ 2.
+Run few E2E, selectively consider unit tests

+:white_check_mark: **Do:** Always write few E2E tests on top of component tests.
+Based on the specific nature of the component, some unit tests might be needed as well.
+Though E2E means different things to different testers, in the context of a backend they represent tests that are done with live collaborators and on a real infrastructure.
+Therefore, they cover risks that are not covered by components tests - configuration issues, misunderstanding with 3rd party services, infrastructural issues and more.
+When then unit ten in 2 days ⏱

 <br/>

-👀 **Alternatives:** This bullet will get written in 2 days ⏱
+👀 **Alternatives:** This bullet will get wrsts are needed? in the presence of none-trivial logic and algorithms.
+When having a single module with remarkable complexity, it's easier to avoid the distraction coming from other parts by isolating the unit.
+This article greatly outlines [when unit ten in 2 days ⏱sts shine](https://blog.stevensanderson.com/2009/11/04/selective-unit-testing-costs-and-benefits/).

 <br/><br/>

 ### ⚪️ 3.
 Cover features, not functions

+:white_check_mark: **Do:**

-:white_check_mark: **Do:** On why the main focus should be on features coverage and not on code.
+On why the main focus should be on features coverage and not on code.
 Code coverage is always misleading, knowing that the user flows are covered gives confidence that the important parts are checked.
 This bullet will get written in 2 days ⏱

 <br/>